CarlosAMolina/pre-commit/README.md

 Copy the following files to the root path of your project:

+- `.flake8`.
+A configuration file for the Flake8 library.
-- .pre-commit-config.yaml.
+- `.pre-commit-config.yaml`.
 File with the hooks to apply to the project's files.
 Hook example: the Black library.
-- pyproject.toml.
+- `pyproject.toml`.
 A configuration file for the Black library.

+#### Max line length

+Files to modify:

+- `.flake8`
+- `pyproject.toml`

 ### Install the git hook scripts